slothbag/BitcoinCryptoTest/README.md

 Sample application to test C# signMessage and verifyMessage functionality

-If you can make this program correctly sign and verify messages compatible with Bitcoin-QT I will send you 1 BTC.
+The first person make this program correctly sign and verify messages compatible with Bitcoin-QT will recieve a 1 BTC reward.